JohannSarate/Project/README.md

-<h1>Project using React, We can create and manage projects, we can edit existing projects, add new services, delete services and projects, I'm using json-server to simulate our database</h1>
+<h1>This project is built with React and allows users to create, manage, and edit projects seamlessly.
+Users can add new services, modify existing ones, and delete both services and projects as needed.
+The application uses json-server to simulate a backend, providing a mock database for storing and retrieving project data.
+The goal of the project is to offer an intuitive interface for managing projects and their associated services, providing a dynamic, user-friendly experience.</h1>
 <div class="main">

 ![Create_project](https://github.com/JohannSarate/Project/assets/50882638/9797c064-c602-420d-82af-da5edaa6dbc9)